cerulean747/Mortgage-Insurance-Default/README.md

-# Analysis of Mortgage Insurance and Fannie Mae MBS Loan Defaults and Other Metrics: Q1 2015 - Q1 2019
+# Analysis of Mortgage Insurance, Fannie Mae MBS Loan Defaults, and Other Metrics: Q1 2015 - Q1 2019

 ### Table of Contents
 [Description](#description)